 Riverine flooding is most likely to occur in Special Flood Hazard Areas (SFHA).
-Below is a FIRM for Salem (Figure 3.28).
-Digital data for SFHAs are not available for the City of Salem.
+Below are FIRMs for unincorporated Dent County and Salem (Figure 3.33 throughFigure 3.37).
+Digital data for SFHAs is not available.
 Table 3.46 shows Dent County NCEI flood events by location between 1998 and 2017.